- Visit friendly Red Dao villagers and discover their way of life

 Day 8: Hoi An Cooking Class

 Start the day with a welcome drink at Hai Café in Hoi An's historic Old Town and then make the 10-minute drive to Tra Que Vegetable Village.
 Wander through the market gardens and note the farmers that work in nearby fields using centuries-old practices.
 You'll pick fresh saw-tooth coriander and Vietnamese mint, key ingredients for your afternoon cooking class, plus sample a special herbal drink.

 At the end of the experience, you'll sit down with your host and enjoy the fruits of your labor, and if you're up for it, go for a swim in the school's pool.
-You'll return to central Hoi An by way of a leisurely cruise along the Hoi An river.
+You'll return to central Hoi An by way of a leisurely cruise along river.

 Day 9: Free Day in Hoi An

 Hoi An is renowned as a culinary center of Vietnam, and on this free day, you can sample its delights.
 Sip an egg coffee, or try banh mi, a baguette loaded with pate, veggies, egg, and herbs, or shrimp stuffed white rose dumplings.
 Better yet, join a street food tour and bike your way in and around the historic core—a great way to indulge in the food scene and soak up the city's charm.
-Alternatively, grab your towel and get yourself to one of Hoi An's beaches, like An Bang or Cua Dai beaches.
+Alternatively, grab your towel and get yourself to one of Hoi An's beaches, like An Bang or Cua Dai.
 And in the evening, take a stroll along the Riverside district for some of the prettiest buildings.

-Day 10: Hoi An to Da Nang, Depart
+Day 10: Transfer to Da Nang & Depart

-Depending on your flight details, you may have time to complete a little gift and souvenir shopping or have one last banh mi before making your onward journey.
+Depending on your flight details, you may have time for some souvenir shopping or have one last banh mi before making transferring to Da Nang to catch your flight and continue your onward journey.
+Safe travels!